-Today marks World Otter Day, a chance for Zoos, Aquariums, various organisations and you and I to not only enjoy this amazing animal, but also to raise awareness on a global scale to ensure we have them around for in the wild and at sanctuaries for years to come.
+Today marks World Otter Day; a chance for zoos, aquariums, various organisations as well as all of us to not only enjoy this amazing mammal but also to raise awareness on a global scale to ensure we have them around for in the wild and at sanctuaries for years to come.

-With this in mind we thought we would help people get involved by offering some fun facts for children on otters from around the world, and a fact file focussing on the UK species of otter found here in the UK.
+With this in mind, we thought we would help people get involved by offering some fun facts for children about otters from around the world, and a fact file focusing on the species of otter found here in the UK.

 Did you know…

 - It is part of the weasel family called Lutra lutra.

 - There are as many as 13 species of otter found globally.